numerica-ideas/community/kubernetes/spring-microservice-deployment-gitlab-helm/README.md

 - **before_script:** a list of commands to be executed before the main task of this step is executed.
 In this step, there is one command to execute. it is to authenticate to the `Docker registry`.

 To perform this step perfectly you need to create the variables `DOCKER_PASSWORD` and `DOCKER_LOGIN` in your project.
 These variables must contain the password and username of your docker hub account.
-To do this, go to `settings > CI/CD` then `variables`
+To do this, go to `settings > CI/CD` then `variables`. **Don't forget to set them as protected because they are sensitive**.

 <img width="341" alt="1" src="https://user-images.githubusercontent.com/70517765/226735876-f1236c68-ef6f-43da-940b-477f1cfb8555.png">